Arksine/moonraker/docs/web_api.md

 if the same argument is supplied both in the body and in the query string the body argument would be used.
-It is left up to the client developer to decide exactly how they want to provide arguments, however future API documention will make recommendations.
+It is left up to the client developer to decide exactly how they want to provide arguments, however future API documentation will make recommendations.
 As of March 1st 2021 this document exclusively illustrates arguments via the query string.

 All successful HTTP requests will return a json encoded object in the form of: